0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 ### Lunch at La Zucca

 *La zucca* means "the squash" in Italian.
+So of course, I ordered their pumpkin entree.

 ## Wednesday